-Guidelines for successful brainstorming session:
+Guidelines for a successful brainstorming session

 - 1. Have a moderator lead the brainstorming and one or two persons record the ideas. - 2.
 Narrow or limit the issue or problem being addressed. - 3.
 Encourage "quantity" of ideas.
 Out of quantity will come quality. - 4.
-Each participant gives only ONE idea at a time. - 5.
-Quickly and uncritically write down ideas on a board or flipchart. - 6.
-Do not organize the words in any particular order. - 7.
-Do not change words once they are written down. - 8.
-Ideas can be presented through images, feelings, metaphors, events, or people. - 9.
+Allow participants to take a few minutes to write down their ideas individually. - 5.
+Invite participants to share their ideas.
+Each participant gives only ONE idea at a time.
+They should begin by acknowledging what others have shared.
+See the "Yes...and" in Brainstorming section below. - 6.
+Quickly and uncritically write down ideas on a board or flipchart. - 7.
+Do not organize the words in any particular order. - 8.
+Do not change words once they are written down. - 9.
+Ideas can be presented through images, feelings, metaphors, events, or people. - 10.
 Remember there are no wrong answers!

-Source: Etington, J.E.
+Source: adapted from: Etington, J.E.
 (1996).
 The Winning Trainer, 3rd Ed.
 Houston: Texas, Gulf Publishing Company.